La Grande Illusion: Plot

-During the First World War, two French aviators, the aristocratic Captain de Boëldieu and the working-class Lieutenant Maréchal, set out to investigate a blurred spot found on reconnaissance photographs.
-They are shot down by German flying ace and aristocrat, Rittmeister von Rauffenstein, and both are taken prisoner by the Imperial German Army.
-Upon returning to the aerodrome, von Rauffenstein sends a subordinate to find out if the aviators are officers and, if so, to invite them to lunch.
+During the First World War, two French aviators of the Service Aéronautique, the aristocratic Captain de Boëldieu and the working-class Lieutenant Maréchal, set out to investigate a blurred spot found on reconnaissance photographs.
+They are shot down by German flying ace and aristocrat Rittmeister von Rauffenstein, and both are taken prisoner by the Imperial German Army.
+Upon returning to the aerodrome, Rauffenstein sends a subordinate to find out if the aviators are officers and, if so, to invite them to lunch.
 During the meal, Rauffenstein and Boëldieu discover they have mutual acquaintances—a depiction of the familiarity, if not solidarity, within the upper classes that crosses national boundaries.

 Boëldieu and Maréchal are then taken to a prisoner-of-war camp, where they meet a colorful group of French prisoners and stage a vaudeville-type performance just after the Germans have taken Fort Douaumont in the epic Battle of Verdun.
 During the performance, word arrives that the French have recaptured the fort.
 Maréchal interrupts the show, and the French prisoners spontaneously burst into "La Marseillaise".
 As a result of the disruption, Maréchal is placed in solitary confinement, where he suffers badly from lack of human contact and hunger; the fort changes hands once more while he is imprisoned.
 Boëldieu and Maréchal also help their fellow prisoners to finish digging an escape tunnel.
 However, just before it is completed, everyone is transferred to other camps.
 Because of the language barrier, Maréchal is unable to pass word of the tunnel to an incoming British prisoner.

 Boëldieu and Maréchal are moved from camp to camp, finally arriving in Wintersborn, a mountain fortress prison commanded by Rauffenstein, who has been so badly injured in battle that he has been given a posting away from the front, much to his regret.
 Rauffenstein tells them that Wintersborn is escape-proof.